Touchstone Talks: Ep 3 - What's Your Number?

 I don't know that I ever thought about

-when I got a financial advisor,
+when I got a financial advisor.

+Right.
 Like, I just got one.
-Yeah.

 experience of the first financial advisor.

-How how often do you run into somebody
+How often do you run into somebody

 where you're the first financial advisor?

-It's very rarely.
-It's very rare.
+It's it's very rarely it's very rare.

-You know, the the two
+You know, the, the two

 main, client demographics are niches.

-Each niche, niche.
+Niche, niche, niche.

-The two primary client is clients
+The two primary Clovis clients that I work

 with are, business owners and minority